desmat/sails-react-demo/README.md

 ```
 sails generate api Foo
 ```
-* Associate the route with the api end-point(s) via the attribute 'data'
+* Associate the route with the api end-point(s) via the attribute `data`
 ```
 <Route path="/foo" component={Foo} data="foo"/>
   <Route path="/bar" component={Bar} data="bar?a=b"/>
   <Route path="/secured" component={Secured} data="secured?userId=:userId"/>
 </Route>
 ```
-**Note that the 'data' attribute supports queries including the special query 'userId=:userId'**
+**Note that the `data` attribute supports queries including the special query `'userId=:userId'` used to secure data behind a credential wall.**

-* Implement the component's getInitialState and componentDidMount by pulling data from Api.getInitial and Api.get respectively
+* Implement the component's getInitialState and componentDidMount by pulling data from `Api.getInitial` and `Api.get` respectively
 ```
 ...
 getInitialState() {